MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-and-azure-services-ports-and-protocols.md

 > [!NOTE]
 > For each list, the port for the HTTPS protocol is 443, and the port for the HTTP protocol is 80.

-## URLs to whitelist and ports and protocols to open for Azure Services
+## Azure Services: URLs to whitelist and ports and protocols to open

 | Service or scenario | DNS endpoint | Protocol | Port | Description |
 | --- | --- | --- | --- | --- |